allynfolksjr/NikkyHomeWebsite/views/resume.md

 #### Duties

-- Develop and maintain Ruby on Rails Applications
+- Develop and maintain Ruby on Rails Applications and Gems
+- Locate performance bottlenecks and implement software- and application-layer improvements
+- Package and deploy applications to cloud-based PaaS hosting providers
 - Implement and maintain code testing
-- Package and deploy applications to cloud-based PaaS hosting providers
 - Monitor and diagnose deployed applications
-- Locate performance bottlenecks and implement software- and application-layer improvements
 - Create and maintain JSON APIs

 ### Senior Computer Specialist